Sections of this article.

 Digital Watches: Technological Integration

 The introduction of digital watches in the 1970s represented a significant new direction in timepiece design.
-These watches replaced traditional analog dials with digital displays, offering features like alarms, stopwatches, and even calculator functions.
+These watches replaced traditional analogue dials with digital displays, offering features like alarms, stopwatches, and even calculator functions.
 Their integration of technology made them popular among various demographics once the price came down from the initial pieces, setting the stage for further advancements in wearable tech.

 Smartwatches: Using Technological Advances in Daily Life